 DMAE has been reported to offer the following benefits:

 Dosages start at 100mg per day and extend up to 600mg per day as needed.
 Clinical studies of DMAE have used up to 1,600mg per day with no reports of side-effects and is believed to be relatively nontoxic.

 Start slowly.
 DMAE can over-stimulate the nervous system and cause headaches, tense muscles, or insomnia, although these side-effects are uncommon.
 Drowsiness has also been reported.
 Begin with a low dose and see how you respond before gradually increasing the amount you take.
 If side-effects develop, stop taking the supplement for a day or two and begin at a lower dose.

-: 100 to 300mg, taken orally twice a day.
+For ADHD, memory problems or Alzheimer's: 100 to 300mg, taken orally twice a day.

 Overdosage can produce insomnia.
 Take in the morning to avoid this.
 Take DMAE with meals for best absorption.
 To help jump-start your day, open the capsules and pour the contents into a smoothie or fruit juice as part of your morning routine.

 Although DMAE may help produce brain chemicals needed for mental sharpness, drowsiness, and cognitive impairment have been reported in some people.
 See how it affects you before you drive or handle heavy machinery.

 Most people taking DMAE do not experience side-effects.
 However, isolated adverse reactions have cropped up in different studies.
 Drowsiness, confusion, and high blood pressure have occurred in people with Alzheimer's who were taking this supplement, particularly when high doses were used.
 DMAE can be over-stimulating for some people.
 Headaches, irritability, and tense muscles may result, including tightness in the jaw, neck, or shoulders.
 Weight loss and insomnia may also occur.
 Lucid dreams have also been reported.
 These effects should disappear when intake is lowered or stopped.